Denis Coulthard Graham

 Denis Coulthard Graham FRSE FRSC FIB FRSA (December 1929 – 12 October 2002) was a British biological chemist.
 He specialised in plant diseases and their treatment.

 Biography

 Denis Coulthard Graham was born in Carlisle in December 1929.

 He went to Durham University, graduating with a BSc.
 He then undertook postgraduate studies at the University of Edinburgh gaining a doctorate (PhD).

 He became Director of Agricultural Scientific Services in the Department of Agriculture and Fisheries within the Scottish Office.
 The University of Edinburgh granted him a second, honorary doctorate (DSc) while in this role.

 He died in Edinburgh on 12 October 2002.

 Recognition

 In 1975 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers included Mary Noble.

 Personal life

 In 1968 he married Elizabeth (Betty) Fraser, a New Zealander.
 They had no children.
-From the 1970s he lived in Caiystone Gardens in southern Edinburgh.
+From the 1970s he lived in Caiystane Gardens in southern Edinburgh.